MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

       Project build complete.
 To flash, run this command:

-Please refer to `README MicroEJ BSP`_ for more details on how to customize the build scripts.
+Please refer to `README BSP`_ for more details on how to customize the build scripts.

 Board Setup